fsaporito/BielefeldOAIPMH/README.md

 * **Number of Records per Typology**: http://localhost:8080/numberOfRecordsPerTypology
 * **Number of Records of Type Journal since** *startYear* **divided in range of** *yearRange* **years**: http://localhost:8080/numberOfJournalRecordsSinceYearGrouperByYear?startYear=1985&yearRange=5

-Furthermore, to see directly the underline H2 DB, there is a specific rest API at the following location
+Furthermore, to see directly the background H2 DB, there is a specific rest API at the following location

 http://localhost:8080/h2